MatiWall/Study/books/A First Cource In Quantitative Finance/notes.md

 # Chapter 4: Utility Theory
 Utility theory provides a mathematical framework to analyze and explain rational economic behavior.
+> In economics, utility is a measure of the satisfaction that a certain person has from a certain state of the world.
 ## Lotteries
 A lottery $L(W)$ describes the situation where a person could receive different wealth levels, but the exct wealth they receive depends on the state of the world, which is uncertain.
 The probability  $f(w_i)$ represents the likelihood of receiving a specific wealth level.
 The lottery therefore captures both the wealth outcomes and the associated probabilities.